timjaphet/HTML-and-CSS-Projects/README.md

 Here is a simple page for a space station company.

 Movie Theater site;
-On this specific project I created using bootstrap components to create a basic move theater layout.
-Which includes movie posters along with time and descriptions.
+On this specific project I created using bootstrap elements to create a basic move theater layout.
+Which includes movie posters along with times and descriptions.

 Personal Portfolio;
-As with becoming a developer I have created a basic portfolio to showcase what I have learned so far as a developer.
+While becoming a developer I have created a basic portfolio to showcase what I have learned thus far as a developer.
 Using HTML/CSS I have outlined some basic informtation about my personal information and aspirations.